TimoSto/ThesorTeX/services/thesisTool/documentation/documentation_en.md

 ---

-title: What is the best way to get started?
+## What is the best way to get started?
 Go to the ***Downloads*** page and download the package for your operating system.
 When you unzip the downloaded ZIP file, you should see an executable file.
 Copy this file into the folder where the LaTeX projects are to be created and start it by double-clicking on it.

 Now a terminal window will appear in which the application is running.
 As soon as you close this window, the application is closed.
 In addition, a folder ***projects*** with a sample project has been created.